namedwebsockets/networkwebsockets/README.md

 #### Build from source

-Optionally you can build this project from the source files contained in this repository with the following instructions:
+Optionally you can run a Named WebSockets Proxy from the latest source files contained in this repository with the following instructions:

 1. [Install go](http://golang.org/doc/install).

 2. Download this repository and its dependencies using `go get`:

-        go get github.com/richtr/namedwebsockets/cmd
+        go get github.com/richtr/cmd/namedwebsockets

 3. Locate and change directory to the newly downloaded repository:

-        cd `go list -f '{{.Dir}}' github.com/richtr/namedwebsockets/cmd`
+        cd `go list -f '{{.Dir}}' github.com/richtr/cmd/namedwebsockets`

 4. Run your Named WebSockets Proxy: